 The Early Days of Gunton Estate

-The land that is now Gunton Park was acquired by the Harbord family in 1670.
-It was to be used for sport and therefore a hunting lodge was built.
-By damming Hagon Beck, two lakes were formed, Great Lake and Sawmill Pond.
-These were visible from the lodge.
+The land that is now Gunton Park was acquired by the Harbord family in 1670 and a new Hall was built.
+The park was to be used for sport and by damming Hagon Beck, two lakes were formed, Great Lake and Sawmill Pond.
+These were visible from the Hall.
 The Harbord’s had been ennobled in 1776 taking the title of Lord Suffield.
 As with many country estates, except for specialist services, Gunton Park was self-sufficient.
-It was the decision of third Lord Suffield who took over the estate in 1821 to improve the estate.
-The decision was made to build the Sawmill.
+It was the decision of third Lord Suffield who took over the estate in 1821 to improve the estate, which included the construction of a sawmill.
 With a considerable head of water behind the dam, it made sense to use this as the power for the sawmill.
 The mill became a reality in 1824, a timber and thatch structure that housed a frame saw and an early circular saw.
 By opening up a sluice to fill the millrace, the saws were driven by separate waterwheels.
 The water having been used, exited via the tailrace, returned to the main course of Hagon Beck.

 The Sawmill is Built